-Phase Two – Completing All Side Quests & Activities
+Phase Two – Completing All Horizon Zero Dawn Side Quest & Activity Trophies

 I don’t particularly expect you to avoid all side-content until the main story is complete, that would ruin the game a little bit I think, but this is the best way to divide up the content.
-Think of Phase One and Phase Two as perpendicular tasks that you dip in and out of at your leisure, at a pace which you find comfortable.
+Think of Phase One and Phase Two of this Horizon Zero Dawn Trophy Guide as perpendicular tasks that you dip in and out of at your leisure, at a pace which you find comfortable.

 Note that not all side-quests are required for the Platinum Trophy, just a select few which are listed below their respective trophies below.